sgfin/sgfin.github.io_old/_posts/2017-03-16-Deriving-probability-distributions-using-the-Principle-of-Maximum-Entropy.md

 g_{1}(x)=\dots=g_{M}(x)=0
 \end{cases}$$

-In this case, since we are deriving probability distributions, the integral of the pdf must sum to one, and as such, every derivation will include the constraint $(\int p(x)dx-1)=0$.
+In this case, since we are deriving probability distributions, the integral of the pdf must sum to one, and as such, every derivation will include the constraint $$(\int p(x)dx-1)=0$$.

 With all that, we can begin: